mosip/mosip-infra/deployment/v3/external/object-store/minio/README.md

 ## Troubleshoot
-* If you encounter the following error while attempting to access MinIO
+* If you encounter the following error while attempting to access MinIO.
   ```
   mc: <ERROR> Unable to list folder.
 The request signature we calculated does not match the signature you provided.
 Check your key and signing method
   ```
-  Then, Ensure that you provide the appropriate API version, either `--api S3v2` or `--api S3v4`, when executing the `mc set alias` command.
+  Then, ensure that you provide the appropriate API version, either `--api S3v2` or `--api S3v4`, when executing the `mc set alias` command.